UniversalRobots/Universal_Robots_ROS_Driver/README.md

 Once the robot driver is started, load the [previously generated program](#prepare-the-robot) on the robot panel that will start the *External Control* program node and execute it.
 From that moment on the robot is fully functional.
-You can make use of the *Pause* function or even *Stop* (◾) the program.
-Simply press the *Play* button (▶) again and the ROS driver will reconnect.
+You can make use of the *Pause* function or even *Stop* (:stop_button:) the program.
+Simply press the *Play* button (:arrow_forward:) again and the ROS driver will reconnect.

 Inside the ROS terminal running the driver you should see the output `Robot ready to receive control commands.`